-Haddad said the Iranian fleet was under way and approaching the Atlantic Ocean "via the waters near South Africa," a claim that has not been confirmed.
+Haddad said the Iranian fleet was approaching the Atlantic Ocean “via the waters near South Africa,” a claim that has not been confirmed.

-It's not the first time Iran has made such a threat, said the U.S. defense official, speaking on condition of anonymity.
+It’s not the first time Iran has made such a threat, a U.S. defense official said.

 “It’s important to understand that, at this point, we have an announcement not a deployment.
 They’ve stated this aspiration before,” said the defense official, speaking on condition of anonymity because of the sensitivity of the matter.

 In 2011, Iran twice announced plans to send ships toward the U.S. maritime borders.

 “Freedom of the seas doesn’t just apply to fish.
 It applies to all maritime nations, all navies, everywhere – so long as they understand the responsibilities which come with that freedom,” the defense official said.

 “So if they chose to send their ships to the Atlantic, I’m sure they won’t be surprised to find many, many others already there.”